Soldatenhandel: Practice

 The practice grew during the 17th and the 18th centuries.
 The Landgraviate of Hesse-Kassel, for example, leased soldiers to Denmark and Venice, supported William III of Orange in defending the Dutch Republic during his successful invasion of England in 1688, and it joined the Grand Alliance during the Nine Years' War.
 Hesse-Kassel had forces fighting on both sides of the War of the Austrian Succession.
 European legal experts such as Emer de Vattel argued that states could provide auxiliary forces to either side of a conflict without violating its neutrality.
 By the end of the 18th century, British Colonel William Fawcett wrote that it was no longer possible to recruit in Germany except with the permission of a state prince.

 The primary motivation of the soldier trade is often viewed as financial.
 However, keeping an armed force trained and equipped came at a high cost and included financial risks.
 Fiscal-military states could not always obtain long-term contracts to financially maintain their armies.
-Even when contracts were made, they rarely resulted in payments that covered all the expenses of a mobilized army and so states would normally lose money on their contracts.
+For instance, Württemberg and Bavaria failed to secure treaties with Great Britain during the American Revolutionary War because they had not been financially able to keep regiments in a state of readiness.
+Even when contracts were made, though, they rarely resulted in payments that covered all the expenses of a mobilized army and so states would normally lose money on their contracts.
 Furthermore, terms of payment were not always honoured.

 States that did not participate in the soldier trade also faced financial risks, however.
 Members states that did not provide forces to the Holy Roman Empire could be made to pay a penalty.

 Although the soldier trade rarely generated a profit, the use of armed forces was a key factor in establishing diplomatic ties.
 Smaller states established strong ties with imperial partners through the alliances established in their Soldatenhandel contracts.
 One illustration of this is 18th century Royal Deux-Ponts Regiment, which Palatine Zweibrücken maintained for the service of France, a powerful neighbour.
 States could also negotiate for diplomatic terms instead of money.
-Frederick I of Prussia, for example, earned the title of "King of Prussia" by a contract alliance with Leopold I, Holy Roman Emperor.
+Frederick I of Prussia, for example, earned the title of "King in Prussia" by a contract alliance with Leopold I, Holy Roman Emperor.

-Great Britain which fought the English Civil War near the end of the Thirty Years' War, did not keep a large standing army.
+Great Britain, which fought the English Civil War near the end of the Thirty Years' War, did not keep a large standing army.
 Instead, it came to rely on the Soldatenhandel in the 18th century.
 Prime Minister Sir Robert Walpole paid Hesse-Kassel an annual fee to keep its army ready to be called up.
 William Pitt would later criticize that arrangement, but was forced to pay for the use of Soldatenhandel during the Seven Years' War.
 The numerous contracts that it funded throughout Europe during the era made Britain become known as the guarantor of the balance of powers.
 It again relied on Soldatenhandel during the American Revolutionary War by compensating six German states to fight in North America.

+Lauzun's Legion which fought with the French Army during the American Revolution War were Soldatenhandel.